 - Competitors must prepare a front and back view fashion illustration of their proposed coat design in colour, using a croquis of their choice.
 This can be done in any style, using whichever medium best showcases the competitor's creativity, artistic strengths, and understanding of their intended client.
 This must be the participant's own creation and not a copy of another's work.
-This must be done on 11" x 17" paper.
-It will be mounted on foam board (provided) at the competition. - Use the croquis provided (print on 8.5" x 11" paper) to complete a front and back technical drawing.
+This must be done on 11" x 17" paper. - Use the croquis provided (print on 8.5" x 11" paper) to complete a front and back technical drawing.
 It is intended that the drawing be completed directly on the croquis page.
 The technical drawing should be drawn as if the garment is laid flat on a table (not on a body).
 Do not colour the technical drawing.
-This drawing must be completed in black pen and must include all seams, closures, and details such as top stitch, pockets, etc.

-Points will be deducted if the fashion illustration and technical drawing are not submitted at orientation.

-- Select supplies for design from those provided.
+This drawing must be completed in black pen and must include all seams, closures, and details such as top stitch, pockets, etc. - Points will be deducted if the fashion illustration and technical drawing are not submitted at orientation. - Post Secondary students may digitally draw their technical and/or illustration.
+Secondary students must hand draw theirs. - Select supplies for design from those provided.
 Supply Order Forms must be completed prior to the start of the competition.
-Competitors need to use at least 2 of the optional supplies. - The competitor will use the standard size pattern provided (coat is designed to fit mannequin, not the competitor) and alter it to match their technical drawing.
+Competitors need to use at least 2 of the optional supplies (at least 1 on outside of the coat). - The competitor will use the standard size pattern provided (coat is designed to fit mannequin, not the competitor) and alter it to match their technical drawing.
 Modifications are to be made clearly and directly on the pattern.
 It is not necessary to re-draw the pattern pieces; competitors may neatly use tape to alter/modify patterns.
-Patterns must have all needed symbols (grainline, notches, etc.) and labels (piece name, number to cut) - Pattern must be completed, and fabric cut out prior to the competition.
+Patterns must have all needed symbols (grainline, notches, etc.) and labels (piece name, number to cut). - Pattern must be completed, and fabric cut and fused, prior to the competition.
 Competitors need to make sure that all needed notches and markings are transferred to the fabric because patterns need to be submitted prior to the competition start.
 Competitors may label their fabric pieces with tape when they cut out the fabric.
 No sewing is to be done prior to competition day.